CFLChrisR/Python_Examples/README.md

 See my Python progress starting here
 The purpose of this project is to chart personal growth in development.
 I'd like to see how my effiency stacks up.
-Feel free to callout/submita pull request as I use them to learn alternate solutions.
+Feel free to callout/submit a pull request as I use them to learn alternate solutions.